-- Empower low-income persons to achieve financial self-sufficiency. - Support programs that create economic opportunities by creating jobs to low-income persons in areas affected by those programs and activities covered by the Plan.
+- Empower low-income people to achieve financial stability. - Support programs that create economic opportunities by creating jobs for low-income people in areas affected by those programs and activities covered by the Plan.

-As the City of Lakeland continues to work toward addressing the needs of the local community, there is a high demand for funding to address other national priorities.
-Like other HUD grant entitlements, the City of Lakeland is faced with providing more services to a growing population and a reduction in local and state resources.
+As the Lakeland-Winter Haven MSA has become one of the fastest-growing metropolitan areas in the country, the City of Lakeland continues to work toward addressing the needs of the local community, and like other HUD grant entitlements, is faced with providing more services to a growing population and limited resources.